lukemacauley/TrackTrack/README.md

 #### Short Term:

 - Add favourites dropdown box in Add Meal, when selected input that data but don't save.
-- Sort homepage view.
-- Add Help and Diet pages.
+- Add Help, Cutting, Bulking, About and Pricing pages.
 - Add Keyboard shortcuts popup.
 - ~~Add bodyweight option in lbs & kg~~